hchiam/node-react-starter-app/README.md

 # node-react-starter-app

-A basic react app with Typescript, Material-UI and back-end support
+A basic react app with Material-UI and back-end support

 This repository supports running a React app with node backend written using express.